morinikekw/redditgamer/README.md

 - 🟡 **Connecting...** - Attempting to establish connection
 - 🔴 **Disconnected** - No connection available, refresh recommended

+### Session Management
+- **Persistent Game Sessions:** Games are stored in Redis and persist across browser sessions
+- **Rejoin Capability:** Players can close the webview and rejoin the same game later
+- **Turn Timer Continuity:** Timers continue running even if players temporarily disconnect
+- **State Recovery:** When rejoining, players immediately see the current game state
+- **Multi-Device Support:** Play on one device, continue on another (same Reddit account)
 ## 🎨 User Interface

 - **Modern Design:** Beautiful gradients and animations